Arabidopsis Community Awards

 ELIGIBILITY

-Nominees should be graduate students, postdoctoral scholars, faculty, or other non-trainee members of the Arabidopsis community that have demonstrated significant and innovative dissemination of knowledge within/for the Arabidopsis community.
-This should be exemplified in the nomination letter and supporting documents.
-Awardees will have made significant impacts in several areas which may include teaching, outreach, and/or communication.
-The individuals serve as role models for our community.
-Nominees from all countries accepted.
+Nominees should be graduate students, postdoctoral scholars, faculty, or other non-trainee members that have demonstrated significant and innovative dissemination of knowledge within/for the Arabidopsis community.
+This should be exemplified in the nomination text (and supporting documents if they advance to Round 2).

 First priority for assessment: activities demonstrated to be within or support the Arabidopsis community.
 Second priority: activities within or that support other communities.